 Currently, I have all my plants out in the sunroom where they get plenty of light.
 I have been using my sister’s old bookcase from college ( a.k.a. my hand-me-down bookcase in college) as a plant stand, but it’s been looking a little raggedy with water damage and scratches.
 With a free weekend, I decided to give my plant stand a makeover!
-Check out how I did it below with pictures in the slideshow above.
+Check out how I did it below with pictures in the slideshow below.

 - Clean off your bookshelf and take it apart with the screwdriver.

 - Cut the marble contact paper to a size big enough to cover the top and sides of the panel.
 I didn’t bother covering the bottom side of the panel since no one is going to see it anyways.